Kimutai-cloud/Form-Automation/README.md

 - 🤖 **AI-Powered Questions**: Uses OpenAI GPT to generate natural, conversational questions for form fields
 - 🎯 **Smart Form Detection**: Automatically detects and extracts form fields from web pages
 - 🔧 **Configurable Tone**: Choose between casual and professional question styles
-- ✅ **Input Validation**: Validates user input based on field requirements and common patterns
+- ✅ **Input Validation**: Validates user input based on field requirements and UI error on the client side
 - 📊 **Comprehensive Logging**: Detailed logging with Winston for debugging and monitoring
 - 💻 **Easy to Use**: Simple CLI interface for seamless interaction